-Stephen Gaffney was appointed company secretary, replacing Mark Day, with both changes effective 1 July 2023.
-Stephen Gaffney has over 30 years' experience in various corporate roles including as Chief Financial Officer of ASX listed companies, director and company secretary and holds degrees in both Accountancy and Law.
+Stephen Gaffney was appointed company secretary from 1 July 2023.
+Stephen has over 30 years' experience in various corporate roles including as Chief Financial Officer of ASX listed companies, director and company secretary and holds degrees in both Accountancy and Law.